mahinder/document-system-app-be/README.md

 # Post-App Backend

-This repository contains the backend services for the Post-App application, designed with a microservices architecture.
-It leverages Docker Compose for orchestration and includes services for authentication, post management, an API gateway, and database management using MongoDB and PostgreSQL.
+This repository contains the backend services for the Document-App application, designed with a microservices architecture.
+It leverages Docker Compose for orchestration and includes services for authentication, document management, an API gateway, and database management using MongoDB and PostgreSQL.

 ## Table of Contents